Faith in Life’s Trials: Finding Strength and Peace Through Psalms

 Shawn

-I invite you to join me today to…
+I share this with you to invite you to join me to…

 pause. breathe. pray.